LACMIP/emu/docs/_documentation/projects.md

 tags:
 last_modified_at: 2020-05-12
 ---
 The Projects module is used to track and report statistics for collections-related research and outreach requests.
-Only members of the Invertebrate Paleontology permissions group can add and edit information in this module.
+Only members of the Invertebrate Paleontology permissions group use this module.

-Before creating new records, new users in the Projects module should view previously created records in this module for examples.
-This can be done by searching for all previous entires in this module and selecting the "IP Requests" list view (_View > List Settings > Choose List > IP Requests_).
+New users to the Projects module should view previously created records to review examples.
+Do this by searching for all previous entires in this module and viewing the results using the "IP Requests" list view (_View > List Settings > Choose List > IP Requests_).
 Sort the results by "Project Sub-Type".

-It is recommended that new entries in the Projects module are created using the [ditto function](http://help.emu.axiell.com/latest/en/Topics/Common/The%20Ditto%20utility.htm?Highlight=ditto) to use existing records as templates to maintain consistency in data entry in this module.

-{% include figure image_path="/assets/images/projects_overview.png" alt="Search results in the Projects module." caption="Search results in the Projects module." %}
+{% include figure image_path="/assets/images/projects_overview.png" alt="Search results in the Projects module." caption="Search results in the Projects module displayed using the Project Sub-Type list view." %}

 ## Project 1 tab

-{% include figure image_path="/assets/images/projects_project1.png" alt="screenshot of the Project 1 tab in the Projects module" caption="Screenshot of the *Projects 1* tab in the Projects module.
+{% include figure image_path="/assets/images/projects_project1.png" alt="screenshot of the Project 1 tab in the Projects module" caption="Screenshot of the *Project 1* tab in the Projects module.
 Users in the *Invertebrate Paleontology* permission group can enter and edit data in this module." %}

-Information must be entered in two fields on the *Projects 1* tab:

 Sub-Type
 : A controlled vocabulary to note what type of request or event is being recorded.
-The controlled vocabulary includes:
+Values include:
     - "Exhibit"
     - "Field Trip"
     - "Museum Event"